-Hawaii Pacific Health is now accepting applications for the 2016 Summer Student Research Program.
-The eight-week undergraduate program runs from June 20 – August 12, 2016 and provides hands-on experience for college students interested in pursuing a career in medicine.
-The deadline to submit applications is Friday, February 12, 2016.
+Hawaii Pacific Health is now accepting applications for the 2017 Summer Student Research Program.
+The eight-week undergraduate program runs June 19-Aug.
+11, 2017, and provides hands-on experience for college students interested in pursuing a career in medicine.
+The deadline to submit applications is Friday, Feb.
+10, 2017.

 Each year, 10-12 students are chosen to participate in the program through a competitive selection process.
-Each student becomes a special member of a research team, receiving guidance and mentorship from a physician with Hawaii Pacific Health’s network of hospitals – Kapiolani Medical Center for Women & Children, Pali Momi Medical Center, Straub Clinic & Hospital and Wilcox Memorial Hospital.
+Each student becomes a special member of a research team, receiving guidance and mentorship from a physician with Hawaii Pacific Health’s network of medical centers – Kapiolani, Pali Momi, Straub, and Wilcox on Kauai.

 Students learn about medical research design and methodology, as well as the role of clinical research in the practice of medicine.
 They are introduced to physicians of various specialties and participate in visits to various medical facilities.
 They also have the opportunity to pursue optional activities, such as shadowing physicians and observing surgeries, based on their individual areas of interest in medicine.